Zekaroni/TampermonkeyScripts/README.md

 Icon for script is <a target="_blank" href="https://icons8.com/icon/K0l4dwcsMaJa/plus">Plus</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

+### amazonAnon.js
+This script "hides" all personal data while viewing Amazon.

+#### Features
+- Hide personal data when browsing Amazon

+#### Bugs
+- Due to the nature of how Tampermonkey works, the information is still visible for a small amount of time when loading the page (looking for fix)

 Icon for script is <a href="https://www.flaticon.com/free-icons/privacy" title="privacy icons">Privacy icons created by iconnut - Flaticon</a>